tLDP/python-tldp/README.rst

 tldp - tools for publishing from TLDP sources
 =============================================
+A toolset for publishing multiple output formats of a source document to an output directory.
+The supported source formats can be listed, but contain at least, Linuxdoc, DocBookSGML and DocBook XML 4.x.

 TLDP = The Linux Documentation Project.

 These are a set of scripts that process committed documents in the TLDP document source repository to an output tree of choice.

 Installation
 ------------